 Top 10 Best Castles in Germany:

-In the past, some of these properties have helped inspire Brother’s Grimm to write timeless tales, provided the back drop for Frankenstein’s laboratory, and even gave Walt Disney the model to create his own iconic castle.
-Our complete list of the best castles in Germany is sure spark your imagination just like they have done for other travelers over the centuries!
+In the past, some of these properties have helped inspire Brother’s Grimm to write timeless tales, provided the backdrop for Frankenstein’s laboratory, and even gave Walt Disney the model to create his own iconic castle.
+Our complete list of the best castles in Germany is to sure spark to your imagination just like they have done for travelers over many centuries!

 1. Neuschwanstein Castle (Füssen, Germany):

-While the Neuschwanstein may look like it is straight out of the Middle Ages, Germany’s best castle was actually work of Bavarian King Ludwig II in the mid-1800s.
-The site had formerly been the fortress of the Knights of Schwangau from the 1100’s until 1535, but laid in ruins by the time Ludwig’s dad King Maximilian II built the family home on the hill below.
-Ludwig grew up in the shadow of the ruins and was inspired to build his masterpiece through is obsession with the works of opera composer Richard Wagner.
+While the Neuschwanstein may look like it is straight out of the Middle Ages, Germany’s best castle was actually the work of Bavarian King Ludwig II in the mid-1800s.
+The site had formerly been the fortress of the Knights of Schwangau from the 1100s until 1535, but laid in ruins by the time Ludwig’s dad King Maximilian II built the family home on the hill below.
+Ludwig grew up in the shadow of the ruins and was inspired to build his masterpiece through his obsession with the works of opera composer Richard Wagner.
 The castle has everything from a man-made grotto cave to tons of grand rooms that only a theater mind could drum up.
 It was fitting that when Wagner went broke, Ludwig let him move into Neuschwanstein where he wrote some of his best work.
 One of our favorite things to do at Neuschwanstein is to explore Mary’s Bridge (closed in winter) which spans a large waterfall behind the castle.
 You can even hike further past the bridge for unique elevated views of Neuschwanstein.

 2. Burg Eltz (Münstermaifeld, Germany):

-About Burg Eltz: Tucked into a lush valley, Berg Eltz is one of the greatest fairy tale castles in the World.
+About Burg Eltz: Tucked into a lush valley, Burg Eltz is one of the greatest fairy tale castles in the World.
 The current castle was built from 1490-1540, and the property has been in the hands of a single family for over 33 generations since 1157.
-Berg Eltz is only one of 3 castles in the Rhine River region from Medieval times that hasn’t been destroyed or re-built over time.
+Burg Eltz is only one of 3 castles in the Rhine River region from Medieval times that hasn’t been destroyed or re-built over time.

-Because of its protected location, Berg Eltz can only be accessed by taxi from nearby Münstermaifeld or with a dream-like 45 minute hike from the train station.
-Hiking lets you truly feel the seclusion of this fairy tale castle and helps make your first glance a pure Medieval fantasy.
+Because of its protected location, Burg Eltz can be tricky to get to.
+While there is a bus on weekends in the Summer, most visitors who don’t have a rental car will have to either taxi or hike from nearby Moselkern.
+Hiking lets you truly feel the seclusion of this fairytale castle and helps make your first glance a pure Medieval fantasy.
 As you pass onto the stone bridge into the huge castle you can feel its history which originally dates back to before the 1100s.
 It was in 1157 that the Eltz family acquired the deed to the property and started expanding.
-Interestingly, Count and Countess Eltz, who are directly decedents still manage and live in the property today.
+Interestingly, Count and Countess Eltz, who are direct decedents still manage and live on the property today.